 How much does it cost?

-Family Therapy Clinic has a charge of $75 (or $35 concession) for the initial intake appointment.
-However, any subsequent sessions will be free of charge.
+Family Therapy Clinic has a charge of $75 (or $35 concession) per 60 minute appointment.
 Sessions are available from Monday through to Friday, subject to the availability of our counsellors.

 Currently, Family Therapy Clinic is available at our Maroochydore venue.